Cinema of Indonesia: Colonial era

 The first showing of films in the Dutch East Indies was in 1900, and over the next twenty years, foreign productions—which were mostly from the United States—were imported and shown throughout the country.
 Domestic production of documentaries began in 1911 but were unable to compete with imported works.
 By 1923, a local feature film production spearheaded by the Middle East Film Co. was announced, but the work was not completed.

 The first domestically produced film in the Indies was Loetoeng Kasaroeng, a 1926 silent film by Dutch director L. Heuveldorp.
 This adaptation of the Sundanese legend was made with local actors by the NV Java Film Company in Bandung and premiered on 31 December 1926 at the Elite and Majestic Theatres in Bandung.
-The following year, G. Krugers—who had served as a technician and cinematographer for Loetoeng Kasaroeng—released his directorial debut (the second film in the Indies), Eulis Atjih.
+The following year, George Krugers—who had served as a technician and cinematographer for Loetoeng Kasaroeng—released his directorial debut (the second film in the Indies), Eulis Atjih.
 Owing to Loetoeng Kasaroeng's limited release, Kruger was able to advertise his film as the colony's first.
 A year later, the second novel to be adapted to film in Indonesia, Setangan Berloemoer Darah, was produced by Tan Boen Soan.

 Ethnic Chinese directors and producers, capitalising on the success of films produced in Shanghai, China, became involved in the colony's cinema beginning in 1928, when Nelson Wong completed Lily van Java.
 Although the Wongs went on hiatus, other ethnic Chinese became involved in film.
 Several Chinese-owned start-ups are recorded from 1929 onward, including Nancing Film with Resia Boroboedoer (1928) and Tan's Film with Njai Dasima (1929).
 By the early 1930s, Chinese-owned businesses were the dominating force in the country's film industry.